BeeBeeWeb/react-custom-select-menu/README.md

     type="extended" />
 ```

-The shape array of objects for `OPTIONS` should be as follows.
+The shape of array of objects for `OPTIONS` should be as follows.
 ### Simple Options Object

 ```javascript